-A larger-than-normal crowd descended upon a Charlotte abortion clinic Saturday and two people were cited in demonstrations.
+A larger-than-normal crowd descended upon a Charlotte abortion clinic Saturday and two people were cited in demonstrations for interfering with lawful assembly.
 The stepped-up activity comes, as the city continues to grapple with preserving both safety and free speech between pro-life and pro-choice groups at the site.

 The pro-life group Love Life Charlotte led the prayer walk around A Preferred Women’s Health, as it does weekly, but Saturday’s walk marked the group’s 40th week of marching at the clinic this year — a number they noted because a pregnancy lasts about 40 weeks on average.

 The group had hoped for 7,000 people to show up, though there were far fewer than that.
 Charlotte-Mecklenburg Police didn’t provide a crowd size estimate, though it appeared there were several hundred pro-life supporters.

 The pro-life group met in the morning, and gathered in a field just a short walk from the clinic.
 Families were hauled in on buses with their children in tow, each member wearing a bright blue “Love Life Charlotte” t-shirt.

 After about an hour of music and testimony in the field, the group formed rows in the street and began to march toward the clinic.